Argyle, Texas: Demographics

 As of the 2020 United States census, there were 4,403 people, 1,582 households, and 1,301 families residing in the city.

 Education and local notes

 The Argyle Independent School District serves the town of Argyle and neighboring areas.
-The district contains five schools: Hilltop Elementary (grades PreK–3), Argyle West Elementary (grades PreK–5), intermediate (grades 4 and 5), middle (grades 6–8), and a high school (grades 9–12).
+The district contains five schools: Hilltop Elementary (grades PreK–5), Argyle West Elementary (grades PreK–5), intermediate (grade 6), middle (grades 7–8), and a high school (grades 9–12).
 Argyle High School is in classification 4A D1 for UIL.
 In addition, Liberty Christian School is also located in Argyle, offering grades PK3–12.

 Argyle has established a police department and a municipal court, and has a low crime rate.
 The town sponsored an annual bluegrass music festival, but this ended in 2012.